It4innovations/Intel-SDE-FLOPS/README.md

 The files `<sde_mix_out>` and `<sde_dyn_mask_profile>` are created by Intel SDE's `-mix -iform` and `-dyn_mask_profile` options, respectively.

+## MPI and OpenMP
+If an MPI enabled application should be analyzied (on a shared file system), use option `-i`.
+This ensures that all files generated have individual file names, containing the process ID.
+Alternatively, option `-odir` can be used to specify separate output directories for every node/rank.

+For OpenMP enabled applications, consider the option `-global_region`.
+This option ensures that all threads are included in the analysis.

 # Caveats
 When using Intel SDE for counting the FLOPs, be aware of the following pecularities when using the results: